We needed a technical shift to change the dynamics.

 Managing a Fanbase

-BandSquare is a general purpose marketing platform helping artists and big organisations to manage and extract data from their audiences and fanbases.
+BandSquare is a general purpose marketing platform helping artists and big organizations to manage and extract data from their audiences and fanbases.
 The platform uses campaigns, social network data, smaller tailored websites and polls to provide a audience platform that can pull and push data.
 An example use case is fanbases requesting that artists visit certain cities.

 Once data has been collected it is then amalgamated to provide a unified view of an audience.